-- Be polite and helpful to others at all times - Respect and follow the values of the school - Be punctual, well prepared and ready to learn. - Look after their own, other people's and school property. - Try their best and work hard - Make the right choices about their own learning and that of others.
+- Be polite, helpful and kind to others at all times - Respect and follow the values of the school • - Be punctual, well prepared and ready to learn. - Look after their own, other people's and school property. - Try their best and work hard - Make the right choices about their own learning and that of others.

-Signature (Child
+(Child) Signature